easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

 **Check out this page also in other languages:** 🇮🇹  [Italian](../it/) 🇵🇹 [Portuguese](../pt/)

 Below you will find a collection of infographics on COVID-19.
 When not created by me, you can find the author(s) credits below the illustration.
-**These illustrations aim to answer specific questions asked to me in a clear and simplified way**.
+**These illustrations aim to answer specific questions I was asked, in a clear and simplified way**.

 # How does the COVID-19 mRNA vaccine work?